dlang/DIPs/DIPs/DIP-1NN4-QFS.md

     { paramFunction(1); } // stays invalid: cannot call @system paramFunction

-    // Dropping attributes on a const parameter type makes sense with this DIP: override void hunctional(const int function(int) pure fp) pure @safe { return paramFunction(1); } // becomes valid
+    // Dropping attributes on a const parameter type makes sense with this DIP: override void hunctional(const void function(int) pure fp) pure @safe { paramFunction(1); } // becomes valid

-    // Dropping const is fine, as long as the functional's attributes are carried over: override int junctional(int function(int) pure @safe paramFunction) @safe { return paramFunction(1); } // stays valid
+    // Dropping const is fine, as long as the functional's attributes are also on the parameter: override int junctional(int function(int) pure @safe paramFunction) @safe { return paramFunction(1); } // stays valid
     // (Keeping the pure requriement, a further derived implementation's logic can make use of it.)

-    // Dropping const on a parameter with lower attributes weakens the override: override int kunctional(int function(int) pure paramFunction) pure @safe;
-    { return paramFunction(1); } // stays invalid: cannot call @system paramFunction
+    // Dropping const on a parameter with lower attributes weakens the override: override int kunctional(int function(int) pure paramFunction) pure @safe { return paramFunction(1); } // stays invalid: cannot call @system paramFunction

-    // Adding const and dropping attributes on a parameter is okay. override int lunctional(const int function(int) pure paramFunction) pure @safe { return paramFunction(1); } // becomes valid
+    // Dropping attributes while adding const on a parameter does not weakens the override: override int lunctional(const int function(int) pure paramFunction) pure @safe { return paramFunction(1); } // becomes valid
 }
 ```
-The overrides of `Base` methods become invalid by the proposed changes of this DIP,
+The implementation of the overrides of `Base`'s methods are invalid,
+but, by the proposed changes of this DIP,
-but can easily be made valid again by declaring the parameters `const` on the first layer of indirection.
+can be made valid by declaring the parameters `const` on the first layer of indirection.

-The override of `hunctional` dropping `pure` on its parameter's type is valid
-and stays valid by the proposed changes of this DIP.
+The override of `hunctional` dropping `pure` on its parameter's type becomes valid by the proposed changes of this DIP.
 However, by the current state of the language, `Derived.hunctional` cannot call its parameter,
 but by the proposed changes of this DIP, it can.
 Calls to `Interface.hunctional` with a `pure` argument stay well-behaved.